 Softscape Elements

 Your walkway shouldn’t stand out as an odd element in your garden.
-It’s a connection and a major hardscape element that should perfectly blend with the softscape components of your landscape design.
+It’s a connection and a major hardscape element that should perfectly blend with the softscape components of your favorite walkway landscaping ideas.

 The color, size, and style of your walkway materials should bring together the other elements of your outdoor area.
 Some materials, like pallet wood, wood slices, or stepping stones, will be laid on top of grass and other shorter plants.

-You can also use shrubs to contain the pebbles or mulch in your budget-friendly walkway.
+I’d also highly suggest using shrubs to contain the pebbles or mulch in your budget-friendly walkway.

 Conclusion